-A fermented food recipe may call specifically for salt, salt and whey, or a starter culture.
+A fermented food recipe may call specifically for salt, salt, and whey, or a starter culture.
 The method chosen can vary, depending on personal taste, special dietary requirements, and even the vegetables used.
-The information presented in this article can help you decide between salt, whey, and starter cultures for fermenting vegetables.

 If salt fermentation is the preferred method, choose from the different kinds of salt appropriate for culturing.